 D72 Second Evening at Kinchloe He starts escape.

 Following Chae’s instructions, he faced the door from across the room, standing in a spot that Chae was particular about.
 She wasn’t one hundred percent positive she had neutralized all the sensors, so she asked him to stand in their shadow.
 As he stood there, mist flowed up his legs and encircled his whole torso.
 It spread over his arms and his head and condensed and solidified into armor.
 Kenst admired his new look.
 It covered every centimeter with a smooth dark gray surface.
-It seemed to integrate the ADF uniform he was wearing into its matrix; it was neither over or under his clothes, it was his clothes.
+It seemed to integrate the ADF uniform he was wearing into its matrix; it was neither over nor under his clothes, it was his clothes.
 On close examination, Kenst discovered it had tiny thorns or hairs sticking out every few centimeters.
 The material had no obvious joints for him to move within it.
 He flexed his fingers and arm; he had the normal freedom of movement, despite how thick the material looked.
 It didn’t feel particularly heavy, only about twice as heavy as protection that he had worn for contact sports.

 “Chae – what is this material?”